chrishoermann/zod-prisma-types/Readme.md

 # zod-prisma-types

-`zod-prisma-types` is a generator for [prisma](www.prisma.io) that mirrors the prisma type structure as closly as possible using [zod](https://github.com/colinhacks/zod).
+`zod-prisma-types` is a generator for [prisma](www.prisma.io) that generates [zod](https://github.com/colinhacks/zod) schemas from your prisma models.
+This includes schemas of model, enums, inputTypes, argTypes, filters and so on.
 It also provides options to write advanced zod validators directly in the prisma schema comments.

 # Table of content